deciduously/music/post.md

 }
 ```

-Throughout this post I will tend towards over-specifying types like this - we only need `Min2` (half tone) and `Maj2` (whole tone) for now, but at least this way we have a full toolkit to work with should the need arise.
 By including a numeric index with `Unison = 0`, each variant also gets assigned the next successive ID.
-This way we can refer to each by name but also get an integer corresponding to the number of semitones when needed.
-With this code we can use  `Interval::Octave as i8` to return `12_i8`.
+This way we can refer to each by name but also get an integer corresponding to the number of semitones when needed: `Interval::Maj2 as i8` returns `2_i8`.

 Clearly, there isn't a black key between every white key.
 The piano is designed to play notes from a category of scales called [diatonic scales](https://en.wikipedia.org/wiki/Diatonic_scale), where the full range of an octave consists of five whole steps and two half steps.
 We can see this visually on the keyboard - it has the same 8-length whole/half step pattern all the way through.
 The distribution pattern begins on C, but the keyboard itself starts at A0 and ends at C8.
 A piano is thus designed because it can play music across the full range of diatonic stales.
 This is where we get those base 8 sequences.